woojinv/pomodoroTimer/README.md

 - [x] refactor to use common show/hide function
 - [x] display work / rest header
 - [x] display "resume" button if paused.
-- [ ] rename all generic Els to domain elements (startButton -> pomodoroStartButton)
+- [x] rename all generic Els to domain elements (startButton -> pomodoroStartButton)
+- [ ] think of scenarios for when to autofocus which buttons.
+- [ ] stop and reset other timers when starting a new timer so that multiple timers aren't counting down together.

 ## Functional Requirements